Our excellent instructors ... scroll down to see more

 Dena’s favourite Yogi Bhajan quote is:“Your presence speaks before you do.”

-Jessica began her journey with yoga when she was 18 years old after suffering emotional trauma.
-She took the leap to become certified to teach Sivananda Yoga in the Spring of 2010 while living in Asia, and she has continued to grow with Yoga ever since, learning about different styles and incoporating what she has learned into her Life, both on and off the mat.
-The greatest gift Yoga has offered her is the ability to be Present in the Moment, as she has always been a bit of a "busy-body".
+Jess began her journey with yoga when she was 18 years old after as a means for healing from emotional trauma.
+In March 2010 she leaped into a Sivananda Yoga YTT while her and her husband were living in Asia and she has continued to grow with yoga ever since.
+Jess loves learning about different styles and incorporating what she has learned into her Life, both on and off the mat.
+The greatest gift yoga has offered her is the ability to be present in each moment, as she has always been a bit of a "busy-body".

-Since completing her YTT in Cu Chi, Vietnam with the Sivananda School of Yoga, Jessica has been gifted opportunities to teach in a variety of destinations such as Thailand, Bali and Newfoundland!
-She has taught various styles as well including, Hatha Yoga, Yin, Yin/Yang, Restorative, Adaptive and Kids Yoga.
-What Jessica enjoys most of all about teaching is introducing new people to yoga in a safe and supportive atmosphere and sharing the journey of Yoga with others.
+Since completing her YTT in Cu Chi, Vietnam, Jess has been gifted opportunities to teach in a variety of destinations including Thailand, Bali and Newfoundland!
+She has taught various styles as well including Hatha Yoga, Yin, Yin/Yang, Restorative, Adaptive and Kids Yoga.
+What Jess enjoys most of all about teaching is introducing new people to yoga in a safe and supportive atmosphere.

 PAULA CARNEGIE FEHR